A Commitment to Privacy

 Why Collect Personal Information

 The Toronto Biennial of Art collects personal information for the primary purpose of conducting our day-to-day operations, special events and other activities.
 Toronto Biennial of Art collects details such as your name, address, phone number and email addresses.
-In addition, we may ask for feedback or opinions to understand your needs and interests to improve future Biennials.
+We may ask for feedback or opinions to understand your needs and interests to improve future Biennials.
 When personal information is collected for a specific purpose such as fundraising or other special events, registration forms, websites, newsletters, sponsor sheets or documentation, we will provide specific details of the purposes for which the information is collected and will be used.

 Securing Personal Information